 2 Look at these phrasal verbs with out and up.
 Discuss their meaning with a partner.
 Use a dictionary to help you.

-log out look up go out drop out hang up grow up
+log out go out look up drop out grow up hang up

 Listen to music and watch films to help you learn new vocabulary.
 Remember to write new words in your vocabulary notebook.